ppone/docs/accounting/intacct.md

 > A transaction with the number 'XXX' already exists.

 If you see this error message then there is already a different invoice with the same number on Intacct.
 It is recommended that you choose a unique invoice # for the invoice that is being synced.

+### Please provide a payment batch key

+> Please provide a payment batch key.

+Change the Payments Summary frequency to either Daily or Monthly.
+To do so, complete the following steps in Intacct:

+1. Hover over the Accounts Receivable tab
+2. Click Configure Accounts Receivable
+3. Scroll down to Summary Frequency in the Accounting Settings section
+4. Change the Payments field to either Daily or Monthly and Save the changes
+5. Retry the sync